New Patient Forms

 As a patient, what can I do to assure the best possible outcome?

 First, recognize that you play the most important role in your own recovery.
-We encourage patients to act as full partners with their therapist in the treatment process.
+We encourage patients to act as full partners with their therapists in the treatment process.

 Comply with your in-clinic therapy schedule; follow through on your home exercise programs; and communicate often and completely with your therapist regarding any problems or concerns you may experience.

-NOTICE: Please kindly provide at least 24-hours notice if you need to reschedule/cancel your appointment.
+NOTICE: Please kindly provide at least 48-hour notice if you need to reschedule/cancel your appointment.